jaanga/moving-manuals/index.md

 Let's keep it simple.

-US $20K / SKU.
+US $20K / SKU

-No charge for free open source projects - expect production just as and when time is available.
+No charge for free open source projects - just expect production as and when time is available.

 All of the above open to discussion.

 When do we start?

+&nbsp;

 ***